R3v1k/WattWise/README.md

 ## 💡 About The Project

-The Energy Cost Saving Estimator helps users evaluate and plan energy-saving strategies.
+WattWise helps users evaluate and plan energy-saving strategies.
 With real-time device management and usage simulation, it enables informed decisions for smarter consumption.

 **Key Features:**
 - Device & room configuration